samsquire/ideas3/README.md

 # 9. Self perpetuating desktop

 Without downloading additional packages, a Linux distribution that can also run as a continuous integration server and build server.
 This means that the desktop can build .ISOs to distribute itself.
+The desktop can also build any package that is available in package repositories.

 # 10. Time based paging